 wearing lightweight polarizing glasses.

 While users of the CCR clusters may have varying degrees of data storage requirements, most agree they need large amounts of storage and they want it available from all the CCR resources.
-At the start of 2011, CCR put two new storage systems into production to help UB researchers.
-We've designed the systems to provide fast I/O for parallel applications as well as provide the security of high availability and reliability.
-We've also made sure these storage systems can be easily expanded as the storage needs for nearly all areas of research continue to increase exponentially.
+At the beginning of 2015, CCR put a new 3 PB (petabyte) IBM GPFS storage system into production to help UB researchers.
+We've designed the system to provide fast I/O for parallel applications as well as provide the security of high availability and reliability.
+We've also made sure this storage system can be easily expanded as the storage needs for nearly all areas of research continue to increase exponentially.
 Please contact us to discuss your data storage needs and how we can best provide assistance for your research projects.

 All servers and compute nodes in all the clusters have local disk space (/scratch).